 陸軍受命刀匠 Programme

-The Rikugun Jumei Tōshō — Imperial Japanese Army Appointed Swordsmiths — was a formal wartime programme through which the Army identified, supervised, and stamped the output of smiths producing traditionally-forged blades for officer issue.
-The single most important distinction a collector must hold clearly: RJT blades are genuine nihonto, forged from tamahagane by trained smiths using traditional methods, inspected and stamped by army metallurgists.
-They are not the mass-produced machine-stamped swords — shōwatō — that collectors and researchers correctly treat as outside the nihonto tradition.
-The star stamp changes everything.
+The Rikugun Jumei Tōshō, the Imperial Japanese Army Appointed Swordsmiths, was a formal wartime programme through which the Army identified, supervised, and stamped the output of smiths producing traditionally-forged blades for officer issue.
+One distinction matters above all others here.
+RJT blades are genuine nihonto, forged from tamahagane by trained smiths using traditional methods, then inspected and stamped by army metallurgists.
+They are not the mass-produced machine-stamped swords, the shōwatō, that collectors and researchers correctly treat as outside the nihonto tradition.
+The star stamp is what separates the two.

 History and lineage